N8vlndr/static-bartstradgard.se/README.md

  Static website for Barts Trädgårdservice.

  # Run locally
- This repository is built with Eleventy (www.11ty.dev).
+ This repository is built using Eleventy (www.11ty.dev) and elements from CodeStitch (https://codestitch.app/documentation).

  To run it use this command:

 ```sh
 npx @11ty/eleventy --serve